Introduction to Liberal Arts

 Introduction to Liberal Arts (ILA) is a transition into the Monmouth College learning community which values the spirit of inquiry in pursuit of academic excellence.

 - Our ILA required summer reading is Becoming a Learner by Matthew L. Sanders.
 You should have received this book at Scots Summer Orientation or through the mail.
+Contact the Registrar if you did not receive a copy.

 - The Glass Castle: a Memoir by Jeannette Walls